The research of metamaterials, the artificial entities that possess the properties unknown to nature, is at the forefront of engineering innovation.

 Scientists have been pursuing materials with novel properties for decades.
 Some of the advanced materials consist of multiple composite elements (such as ceramics, metal matrix, or polymers) that are arranged in repeating patterns.
 These unique internal architecture enable them to behave like nothing else the world has seen.
 For example, the negative-index metamaterials are capable of bending light very differently from ordinary materials because of its negative refractive index.
 A collaboration project between MIT and Lawrence Livermore National Laboratory (LLNL) created a super-stiff, ultra-lightweight aerogel that can tolerate a load 160,000 times of its own weight.

-The team of Canadian researchers, led by Dr. Boxin Zhao a professor of Chemical Engineering at the University of Waterloo, produced their state-shifting material by incorporating supercooled liquid salt into a polymer, which they call sal-gel to due to its hybrid nature.
+The team of Canadian researchers, led by Dr. Boxin Zhao a professor of Chemical Engineering at the University of Waterloo, produced their state-shifting material by incorporating supercooled liquid salt into a polymer, forming a so-called sal-gel.

 LabRoots reached out to Kuo Yang, a Ph.D. candidate and the first author of the publication through an email interview.
 He explained what inspired him to invent the hybrid material.